Punktum-dk/epp-service-specification/README.md

 - `GREEN` - the domain name becomes active immediately
 - `N/A` - the risk assessment could not be performed, the registrant is requested to complete successful ID-control before the domain name can become active

-The procedures for ID-control are [described on the DK Hostmaster DK website](https://www.dk-hostmaster.dk/en/identification).
+The procedures for ID-control are [described on the DK Hostmaster DK website][DKHMIDENT].

 The status codes applying to domain are described in the addendum: Status Codes: Domain.